aisha-x/THM/Rooms/Challenges/Carnage.md

 ---
 **Q9.
 What are the two IP addresses of the Cobalt Strike servers?
 Use VirusTotal (the Community tab) to confirm if IPs are identified as Cobalt Strike C2 servers. (answer format: enter the IP addresses in sequential order)**

-- lets search first on [Cobalt Strike](https://attack.mitre.org/software/S0154/) in Mitre attack framework to find what port or ip addresses that Cobalt Strike associate with
+- Let's search first on [Cobalt Strike](https://attack.mitre.org/software/S0154/) in the Mitre attack framework to find what port or IP addresses that Cobalt Strike associates with
 - ![mire attack framework](https://github.com/user-attachments/assets/8e8eb51b-69ef-4aa7-b1ba-6b073ec8ef3c)
-- since we know that is uses https and http for c2 servers, return to Wireshark and go to statistics -> Conversitions
+- Since we know that it uses https and http for C2 servers, return to Wireshark and go to statistics -> Conversations
-- in the tcp tap foucs on the destination port and inspect http and https ports
+- In the TCP tap, focus on the destination port and inspect http and https ports
-- the local machine is repeatedly connecting to the same ip and port (80,8080) but using different source ports this is likely automated or scripted behavior or presistent or repeated traffic
+- The local machine is repeatedly connecting to the same ip and port (80,8080) but using different source ports.
+This is likely automated or scripted behavior, persistent or repeated traffic
 - ![80 port](https://github.com/user-attachments/assets/2c912804-75cd-4590-b9d4-80927c9b2e73)
 - ![8080 port](https://github.com/user-attachments/assets/0f81fd8e-3dc8-43af-b449-f00dce79cee4)
-- inspect these IPs in Virustotal and look in the community tap
+- Inspect these IPs in Virustotal and look in the community tab
 - ![q9 community confirm](https://github.com/user-attachments/assets/95c1fd53-46a3-4ae2-b172-f3720213f1e3)